How to prioritise self-care as we embrace the new normal

 It’s a broad term, but self-care pretty much means being as kind to yourself as you would be to others.
 This can be hard to do, especially because we all have so many demands on our time and have to put so much energy into caring for others.

-‘Self-care’ is something which is increasingly being seen as necessary and important in our ever busy world which sees so many people on the edge.
+‘Self-care’ is something which is increasingly being seen as necessary and important in our swift changing world which is seeing so many people on the edge.

 It’s the antithesis to the busy-all-the-time mindset which many of us feel we have to subscribe to as it encourages us to stop for a moment and take some time out for ourselves.